mikehdt/aws-foundry-ssl/README.md

 ### AWS Setup

-**Note:** This script currently only supports your _default VPC_, which should have been created automatically when you first signed up for your AWS acccount.
+**Note:** This script currently only supports your _default VPC_, which should have been created automatically when you first signed up for your AWS account.

 If you want to use IPv6, see [the IPv6 docs](docs/IPv6.md) for how to configure your default VPC.